young1m030/cdm-digital-affordances/variability.md

-Examples of variability:
+Examples of variability
-Choose your own adventure games,
+* Choose your own adventure games
-Bandersnatch,
+* Bandersnatch
-Shuffle feature on musical devices,
+* Shuffle feature on musical devices
-Rollover effect v. clicking on an image,
+* Rollover effect v. clicking on an image